hashicorp/terraform-provider-google/website/docs/r/compute_interconnect.html.markdown

   Creation timestamp in RFC3339 text format.

 * `operational_status` -
-  The current status of this Interconnect's functionality, which can take one of the following values:
+  The current status of this Interconnect's functionality, which can take one of the following:
     - OS_ACTIVE: A valid Interconnect, which is turned up and is ready to use.
 Attachments may be provisioned on this Interconnect.
     - OS_UNPROVISIONED: An Interconnect that has not completed turnup.
 No attachments may be